jax-ml/jax/docs/notebooks/Distributed_arrays_and_automatic_parallelization.md

 +++ {"id": "_Y1P5wLTzJSz"}

-By adding `with_sharding_constraint`, we've constrained the sharding of the output.
+By adding {func}`jax.lax.with_sharding_constraint`, you constrained the sharding of the output.
 In addition to respecting the annotation on a particular intermediate, the compiler will use annotations to decide shardings for other values.

 It's often a good practice to annotate the outputs of computations, for example based on how the values are ultimately consumed.